samgar2/individual-review-project/README.md

 - Check out books written by Jane Austen
 - Read about some of my favorite characters
-- View their outfits from film adaptations
+- View outfits from film adaptations
 - Create, update, and delete your own characters

 Brought to you by: